-57. Finding: These policies apply to City-owned parks and natural areas and not development on private land.
-Because the NCCUP amendments impact only the administrative process of development and do not affect establishment or preservation of natural resources, these goals and policies do not apply.
+182. Finding: The City Council interprets these policies to address City-owned parks and natural areas and not development on private land.
+These policies do not apply.

 School facilities

 Policy 8.113.
 School district capacity.
 Consider the overall enrollment capacity of a school district - as defined in an adopted school facility plan that meets the requirements of Oregon Revised Statute 195 - as a factor in land use decisions that increase capacity for residential development.